- Home

 - Men’s friendships – why they’re important and how to maintain them in later life

-A 2018 survey commissioned by the men’s health charity Movember revealed some staggering statistics.
-It found that almost a third (27%) of men don’t consider themselves to have any close friendships or friends at all – and that almost half (47%) don’t speak openly with their friends about their problems.
+A 2018 survey commissioned by men’s health charity, Movember, revealed some staggering statistics.
+It found that almost a third (27%) of men say they don’t have any close friends or friendships at all – and that almost half (47%) don’t speak openly with their friends about their problems.

 Interestingly, research shows that we all tend to have fewer close friends nowadays than people did a few decades ago.
 However, the ‘friendship recession’, as it’s been referred to, looks to be affecting men more than women.
 For instance, this American survey found that, since 1990, the number of men with at least six close friends has fallen by half.

 But why is this?
-And what can we men do to make and maintain friendships throughout our lives?
-Below, we take a look at why friendships are so important and how we can grow and preserve them.
+And what can men do to make and maintain good friendships?
+Below, we take a look at why friendships are so important and how we can grow and preserve them throughout our lives.

 Why are friendships important?

-Lots of us instinctively know why having a supportive friend or two is good for us.
+Instinctively, many of us know why having a supportive friend or two is good for us.
 It can give us a sense of belonging, boost our confidence and self-esteem, and help us learn and develop.
 Plus, having someone to confide in or turn to when times get tough can be a huge stress reliever.

 However, the benefits of friendship don’t stop there.
 Studies show that socially isolated people are more likely to suffer from a range of health conditions – such as heart disease (29% increased risk) and stroke (32% increased risk).
 In fact, experts have suggested that loneliness may be as bad for our physical health as things like smoking and obesity.